 Stuff Plastic Eggs with Healthy Snacks

-Fill plastic eggs with healthy fruit snacks like Superberries 100 Calorie bags of Aroniaberry Gummy Chews.
+Fill plastic eggs with healthy fruit snacks like Superberries Aroniaberry Gummy Chews.
 These chews deliver antioxidants in every bite and are made with Organic Aroniaberry Concentrate and are sweetened with wholesome organic sweeteners.
-Or if you are building a basket for an adult, include our 16 oz. bag of Aroniaberry Gummy Chews.
+Or if you are building a basket for an adult, including our 16 oz. bag of Aroniaberry Gummy Chews.

 Buy Premade Baskets